maximmaxim345/yoga_pro_9i_gen9_linux/README.md

 # Running Linux on the Lenovo Yoga Pro 9i Gen 9 (16IMH9)

 Here are some notes for running Linux on this laptop.
-This guide was made for the Gen 9 with the MiniLED screen but should also work for the Gen 8 or similar laptops from Lenovo.
-For now, KDE Plasma is required (see the section on Screen) for the best experience.
+This guide was primarily designed for the Gen 9 with the MiniLED screen, but it may also be helpful for the Gen 8 or similar laptops from Lenovo.
+Currently, KDE Plasma is recommended (refer to the Screen section) for the optimal experience.

 ## Feature Compatibility Table